C-Kubiak/FingerFitTeam9/README.md

 - Missing folders like Library, Logs, and Obj are **normal** for Unity projects and are excluded via .gitignore.
 - Unity should regenerate these folders automatically when opening the project in Unity.

-## Known Issues (10/12)

-* SettingsManager.cs does not work across scenes, and fails to work after exiting and rentering a scene
-* User Design Lacking in mini games

 ## \- Changelog -